OpenDDS/OpenDDS/docs/building/dependencies.rst

 DOC Group ACE 7.1/TAO 3.1
   Pass ``--doc-group3`` to the configure script to download this version (|ace7tao3_version|).

-  This version requires a C++14 capable compiler.
+  This version requires a C++14-capable compiler.

 Both can also be manually downloaded from https://github.com/DOCGroup/ACE_TAO/releases